Job Satisfaction And Employee Engagement: A Brief Comparison

 Factors That Influence Job Satisfaction

-Satisfied employees are so because they are truly interested and happy with the work they do.
+Satisfied employees are so because they are genuinely interested and happy with the work they do.

-Job satisfaction is when people can strive in their careers with the company supporting them in achieving their goals.
+Job satisfaction is when people can strive in their careers, supporting them in achieving their goals.

 While job satisfaction and employee engagement might not be the same, there is a vital fact that we can’t ignore.
 When people are satisfied with their jobs, they are more likely to be engaged as well.